tdineshramkumar/benchmark_tool/README.md

 Examples: forks.py and steps.py are some applications with use the monitoring functionality to generate logs.
 After running some example, run the process_graph.py to generate the graph with default arguments.

+Also there is functionality to plot the CPU utilization of all processes on a graph using matplotlib.